BartJongejan/Bracmat/README.md

       Batch file for Windows to create a Bracmat JNI.
 Should work with a number of versions of Microsoft's C-compiler.

+* Linux
+    * bracmat

+      64 bit statically linked executable for Linux (tested with Ubuntu 16.04, 18.04 and 20.04)

 * macOS
     * bracmat

       executable for Apple computers

+* Python-module

+    Python and Cython source code for creating a Python module 'prythat' so the Bracmat evaluator can be called from the Python programming language

+    * build-launch.bat

+      Windows batch file for creating a Bracmat module that can be included in Python programs.
+      Contains two Python commands.
+The first compiles and links the module, the second tests the result.

+    * build-launch.sh

+      Linux bash script for creating a Bracmat module that can be included in Python programs.
+      Contains two Python commands.
+The first compiles and links the module, the second tests the result.

+    * launch.py

+      Python program that demonstrates evaluation of Bracmat expressions, also call back to Python.
+      Tests the prythat module.

+    * prythat.pyx

+      Cython source code that interfaces Python with Bracmat and vv.

+    * setup.py

+      Makefile for building the module.

 * safe